max-bytes/omnikeeper/docs/source/generators.md

 Unlike regular attributes, generated attributes are not stored anywhere, but always calculated on-the-fly at the time they are being queried.
 They are always up-to-date and reference the currently existing attributes as the basis for their calculations.
 That means, when querying generated attributes in a historic context (i.e. at an earlier point in time), they read the attributes present at that point in time (=the point in time for which the data is queried), NOT the latest set of attributes.

-Generated attributes can not override existing attributes on the same layer.
-They can however hide attributes on the layers below, just like regular attributes can.

 Using a generator is a two-step configuration process.
 First, you specify the generator itself in the management area of the technical frontend, giving the generator a unique ID, and specifying the attribute name and template.
 Secondly, you link the generator to one (or more) layers by its ID on the layer management page.
 A layer can be linked to any number of generators.
 The order of the links also defines the order in which the generators are "run".
 But(!), referencing other generated attributes inside a generator template is not fully supported yet, so do not rely on this for now, even when it might appear to work.
 Refer to [issue #88](https://github.com/max-bytes/omnikeeper/issues/88) for updates on the topic.

+Generated attributes will override existing regular attributes on the same layer.
+You may use this to override attributes, similar to layers.
+But, using generators to hide regular attributes is not recommended as it permanently hides them, with no way of accessing them anymore, unless the generator is removed again.

 Once a generator is linked to a layer, the generated attribute can(!) appear at CIs in the layer.
 However, linking alone is not enough.
 The generator's template needs to evaluate to a string.
 If the template evaluates to null, no generated attribute is created.
 Note that accessing a non-existant attribute in the base CI already evaluates to null, so if a template is defined as `attributes["potentially-existing-attribute"]`, it will only generate attributes for CIs that have an attribute with the name `potentially-existing-attribute`.